shalan/IP_Utilities/generators/readme.md

 ### Parameter Definitions

-This section is used if the IP RTL model is parameterized.
-The parameters defined in this section can be used in other sections to specify width of fields and registers.
+This section is used for soft digital IPs if the IP RTL model is parameterized.
+The parameters defined in this section can be used in other sections to specify the widths of fields and registers.

 ```YAML
 parameters: